 You can find iron teapots of all sizes, including these nyantasic models.

-As we turn the corner and go back the way we came, let’s cross over to the other side of the street.
+Bonus only-in-Japan experience: As we turn the corner to go back to Tawaramachi Station let’s cross over to the other side of the big street.
 We’ll pass a few funeral goods stores filled with wooden Shinto shrines, Buddhist home altars, gold temple chandeliers, Buddhist rosaries, incense, and religious statues.

 And if you’re up for a little more walking, let’s keep going from Tawaramachi Station along the main street toward Ueno Station.
 We’ll find ourselves in another fascinating, specialized district: Inari-cho, the funeral goods and Shinto shrine shopping area.
 I know – who would want to see THAT?
 But take a peek: